diku-dk/libhip/notebooks/README.md

 # Cartilage Geometry Reconstruction
 We apply a specialized geometry processing method to generate subject-specific cartilages in the hip joint area.
 This method was initially introduced by [Moshfeghifar et al. [2022]](https://doi.org/10.48550/arXiv.2203.10667) and we added new ideas to this algorithm to improve the hip joint results and extend this method to sacroiliac joints and pubic symphysis.

 The `1_CarGen.ipynb` code generates single-piece cartilages for the sacroiliac joint and the pubic symphysis, filling the inter-bone cavity.
 The joint space in the hip joint is divided between the acetabular and the femoral layers, allocating roughly half of the joint space to each cartilage's thickness.
+Further, the average cartilage thickness and the bone coverage area are measured for the three joints.

 We want our models to be compatible with FE solvers with different approaches; Thus, we provide two versions of hip joint models for each subject : *with* and *without a gap* between the articular cartilages.

-Once you run this code, the outputs are stored in the [cargen_output](https://github.com/diku-dk/libhip/tree/main/model_generation/cargen_output) and the [anatomical_info](https://github.com/diku-dk/libhip/tree/main/model_generation/anatomical_info) folders.
+Once you run this code, the outputs and teh cartilage anatomical measurements are stored in the [cargen_output](https://github.com/diku-dk/libhip/tree/main/model_generation/cargen_output) and the [anatomical_info](https://github.com/diku-dk/libhip/tree/main/model_generation/anatomical_info) folders, respectively.

 <p align="center">
 <img width="800" alt="cargen_tree" src = "https://user-images.githubusercontent.com/45920627/182378275-b46c97c3-af79-4dcf-9b7f-5af70f5572cf.png">